Vizra.ai |

 Terminal

-Boom! ๐Ÿ’ฅ This creates a new evaluation in app/Evaluations/CustomerSupportEvaluation.php:
+Boom! ๐Ÿ’ฅ This creates your evaluation class in app/Evaluations/CustomerSupportEvaluation.php:

 app/Evaluations/CustomerSupportEvaluation.php